rezasec/TryHackMe/cybersecurity-101/networking-concepts/README.md

 Public IPs are routable on the internet, but private ones are not.
 To connect out, private addresses rely on NAT at the router level.

-I learned how routers forward packets between networks, like a post office deciding the next step to deliver mail.
+Routers forward packets between networks, like a post office deciding the next step to deliver mail.

 ---